- Agoraphobia is the fear of being in large, small, or crowded spaces, using public transportation, or leaving the house alone.

-- Acute Stress Disorder and Posttraumatic Stress Disorder: This can be determined based on whether the fear and avoidance is only related to and triggered by situations that spark traumatic memories in an individual.
+- Acute Stress Disorder and Posttraumatic Stress Disorder: This can be determined based on whether the fear and avoidance is not only related to and triggered by situations that spark traumatic memories in an individual.

-- Major Depressive Disorder: This disorder may cause an individual to avoid leaving home because of feelings of apathy, low-self esteem, and loss of energy; avoidance is unrelated to fears of panic-like attacks.
+- Major Depressive Disorder: This disorder may cause an individual to avoid leaving home because of feelings of apathy, low self-esteem, and loss of energy; avoidance is unrelated to fears of panic-like attacks.

 Fortunately, agoraphobia is a treatable condition.
 The symptoms of this condition can be relieved through psychotherapy or medication or a combination of the two.
 Psychotherapy helps the patient set goals and learn skills to reduce anxiety symptoms, cognitive behavioral therapy (or CBT) being the most effective form.